-Agriculture Household Survey (AHS) results show that AHS 2020 results show that in Nyamasheke, 79.8% of households headed by female protected their land against erosion compared to 89.2% of male.
-15.2% of Female headed households practiced irrigation compared to 13.9% of male headed households.
-63.7% of female HH planted agroforestry trees in their plots compared to 67.7% of their male counterparts.
+Agriculture Household Survey (AHS) results show that in Gakenke District, 93.9% of households headed by females protected their land against erosion compared to 97.6% of male headed HH; 11.5% of Female headed households practiced irrigation compared to 18.6% of male headed households while 30.5% of female HH planted agroforestry trees in their plots compared to 37.2% of their male counterparts.
+The percentage of female headed HHs who used mechanical equipment is almost unsignifying for Male and female headed HHs.
+(0.0%)